lucbarn/text-crawler-app/README.md

 ## Usage

-Add the words, one by one, and then click on the start button.
-You can see the list of words by clicking on the Words button in the upper-right corner and delete them if necessary.
-You can also see the list of ebooks by clicking on the Ebooks button.
+Enter a word in the input field and then click on the start button.
+You can see the list of ebooks by clicking on the Ebooks button.

 ## Ebooks